 Riviera Beach (Population 30,000) named after the famous French Riviera; this ‘Riviera of America’ is located in Palm Beach County, Florida.
-The city is famous for its diving sites and is one of the few cities in Florida with a majority African American population and that is one of the reasons why it offers a vibrant culture that’s exemplified in its Jazz and live music nights.
-Its day time temperatures over around a balmy 70-75 F or so.
+The city is famous for its diving sites and its day time temperatures over around a balmy 70-75 F or so.
 And generally drop around 10F during the nights.

 The City’s beaches are widely touted to be some of the best ones around n the entire county.
 This makes it an excellent venue for both casual tourist as well as business retreats.
 In Fact Riviera Beach city is a destination for young and old, retirees and families from all over the world.
 The city wears the label of “gateway to the Caribbean” with pride.

 It offers a diverse range of activities both in and out of the water: